pmm09c/getting-started/satori-large-model-support.rst

 IBM Large Model Support (LMS)
 -----------------------------

-Allow seamlessly moves layers of a model between the GPU and CPU to overcome GPU memory limits allows training of:
+Seamlessly move layers of a model between the GPU and CPU to overcome GPU memory limits and allow training of:

 -  Deeper models
 -  Higher resolution data
 -  Larger batch sizes

 Satori nodes have a fast NVLink 2.0 connection between the CPU and GPU,